Cross-above-head Byzantine coins: The Dan Clark Collection

 Short summary: Anastasius (491-518), Justin I (518-527), and Justinian (527-565) minted cross above head varieties at three mints:

 Constantinople, Nicomedia (Nikomedia), and Antioch (Antioch was renamed "Theopolis" under Justinian.
-Here is a page on why the name of the city changed and the coins before and after the change.).
+Here is a page on why the name of the city changed and the coins before and after the change).

 All three mints that issued copper coins under Anastasius sometimes used a cross above the head.
 Thessalonica and Cyzicus began issuing coins under Justin, and Alexandria and Carthage began under Justinian, but those four mints did not use the cross-above-head varieties.
+Why those four mints did not mint cross-above-head varieties remains unexplained, as does why some coins have it when others of the same type do not.

 This site illustrates more cross-above-head coins than all the major reference works put together.
 The types illustrated in the reference works are listed here.